Maushundb/bmusings/content/blog/react-ramda-deep-dive/index.md

 In my experience, the average frontend React and Redux codebase suffers from a handful of common
 issues:

-### Components have too much logic embedded into them
+### Components have too much logic embedded in them

 View logic is usually tangled up with rerender and data processing or fetching logic.
 This makes components hard to reason about, refactor, and maintain.
-Because these are usually class components, it also leaves room open for more junior devs or full-stack engineers without a strong grasp of frontend best practices to start storing application state in `state` or worse, `this`.
+Because these are usually class components, it also leaves room open for more junior or full-stack engineers without a strong grasp of frontend best practices to start storing application state in `state` or worse, `this`.

 ### Reducers are hard to reason about